Fever / High Temperature

 • Watch them closely for any change and look out for any red or amber symptoms

-• If your child has any other symptoms associated with their fever, you may want to look at the information on sore throatcoughearachediarrhoea and vomiting or tummy ache or our other pathways
+• If your child has any other symptoms associated with their fever, you may want to look at the information on sore throatcoughearachediarrhoea and vomiting or tummy ache.

 • Additional advice is also available to young families for coping with crying of well babies – click here